saurabh1088/notes/AI/WeightsAndBiases.md

 - The initial values for weights and biases are chosen (often randomly), and they are updated during training as the model sees more data.

+## Weight Initialization Techniques
+Weight initialization is the process of setting the initial values for the weights of a neural network before training begins.

+### Why is it required?
+- Weight initialization is critical for the stable and efficient training of deep neural networks.
+Without a proper starting point, the network can run into two major problems:
+    - Vanishing Gradients
+        - If weights are initialized to very small values, the gradients (the signals used to update weights) become progressively smaller as they propagate backward through the layers.
+This causes the weights in the early layers to change very little, and the network fails to learn.
+    - Exploding Gradients
+        - Conversely, if weights are too large, the gradients can grow exponentially with each layer.
+This leads to unstable learning, causing the weights to become so large that the model's performance diverges and becomes erratic.
+- A third, equally important issue that proper initialization solves is the symmetry problem.
+If all weights are initialized to the same value (like zero), every neuron in a given layer will compute the same output and receive the same gradient update.
+This means all neurons will remain identical, making the network no more powerful than a single neuron.

+### What it achieves?
+- The goal of weight initialization is to set the weights in a way that keeps the signal variance stable across all layers during both the forward and backward passes.
+It ensures that the gradients are in a "healthy" range—neither too small nor too large—allowing the model to converge efficiently.
+- Modern techniques, such as Xavier/Glorot Initialization and He Initialization, are designed to achieve this by setting the initial weights from a random distribution with a specific variance that depends on the number of input and output neurons in a layer.
+    - **Xavier Initialization** is tailored for activation functions like **tanh** and **sigmoid**.
+    - **He Initialization** is specifically designed for **ReLU** and its variants, which are the most common activation functions in deep learning today.